sky8the2flies/react-user-boilerplate/README.md

 ### Third party

-As I am still in the beggining stages of this project and have thought of most of the ideas that I will be including in the project please feel free to make pull requests and update certain parts that can be improved or just brand new ideas!
+As I am still in the beginning stages of this project and have thought of most of the ideas that I will be including in the project please feel free to make pull requests and update certain parts that can be improved or just brand new ideas!
 I will be reviewing all pull requests, yay!

 ### Author